(This article may or may not contain affiliate links. What does that mean?)

 Where to Stay

-For hotels, we highly recommend Hotel De Hallen, a boutique hotel next to Foodhallen, which was perfect for late night snacks.
+For hotels, we highly recommend Hotel De Hallen, a boutique hotel next to Foodhallen, which was perfect for late-night snacks.
+We actually adore the boutique hotels in Amsterdam!
 For a budget-friendly option, there are several highly-rated, centrally located hotels, like the Radisson and Holiday Inn.
 If you’re looking for some over-the-top pampering, then the Pulitzer Hotel is definitely the place for you.

-Check out this interactive map to compare prices on hotels in areas you’d like to stay, as well as AirBnB options!
+Check out this interactive map to compare prices on hotels in areas you’d like to stay, as well as VRBO options!

 If you enjoyed this article, please consider sharing or pinning it!